Electrical Energy Storage

-As we drive towards an electrified future, this opportunity becomes ever more of a priority.
+As we drive towards a sustainable electrified future, this opportunity becomes ever more of a priority.
 Finding solutions to some of these challenges will underpin the mass uptake of electric vehicles as well as the additional support that these technologies can provide to add resilience to the grid.
 Addressing these research challenges will be essential to deliver on future government regulations and reduce the impact that our transport system has on climate change.

-The Electrical Energy Storage Network, hosted by WMG, University of Warwick, brings experts together from across disciplines and sectors to collaborate on finding solutions.
+The Electrical Energy Storage Spoke, hosted by WMG, University of Warwick, brings experts together from across disciplines and sectors to collaborate on finding solutions.
 This expertise spans all engineering disciplines including mechanical, chemical, electrical & electronic engineers and includes specialists with knowledge of materials and manufacturing to drive research and innovation to deliver solutions and disrupters.